seppmail/SEPPmail365/Readme.md

 to the SEPPmail appliance.

 **Parameter List:**
+`-PlacementPriority [SM365.PlacementPriority] (optional)`
+Specifies whether new rules should be put in front or behind existing transport
+rules (if any).
+If not provided and in an interactive session, the CmdLet will
+ask for this information interactively.

 `-Version [ConfigVersion] (optional)`
 The major version of your SEPPmail appliance.
 You most likely won't need this
 parameter, but if version specific configuration is required, you will have to